Jenna Sanz-Agero

-Jenna Leah Sanz-Agero (née Piccolo; born November 10, 1969) is the former lead singer of the female rock group Vixen, and a former president of Media 8.
+Jenna Leah Sanz-Agero (née Piccolo; born November 10, 1969) is the former lead singer of the female rock band Vixen from 2001-2013, and a former president of Media 8.

+Personal life

 She lives and works in Los Angeles, California and served from 2017 to 2019 as Chief Operating Officer, Executive Vice President of Business Affairs and Operations for The H Collective, a motion picture company.
 Since July 2019 she serves as Director of Business, Legal Affairs and Strategic Knowledge Management at Netflix.

 Before joining Media 8 in 2003, Sanz-Agero was a founding partner in the law firm Business Affairs, Inc., which provided business and legal affairs services related to the development, production, finance, and distribution of television and film projects.
 She previously served as Vice President of Business and Legal Affairs for MDP Worldwide, Media 8's old name.

 From 2007 to 2017 she served as President of Lapin Blanc, Inc.

 Sanz-Agero received her B.S. degree in Finance, summa cum laude, from Sacred Heart University and her J.D., magna cum laude, from Pepperdine University, and was admitted to the California Bar in 1995.